alec-x/topological_stain_quantifier/README.md

 - Only needs to be relatively correct.
 No need for exact quantities
-    - More NET = higher number, less NET = lower number Green stain:
+    - More NET = higher number, less NET = lower number
-- high brightness, high NET
+- Put scanning window as parameter as well
+Green stain:
-    - low granularity, high NET
+- low brightness (still higher than background) high nets
+- Remove all granular spots and measure brightness for NET
+    - Put in threshold slider for easy adjustment
+- remove background (give threshold subtraction)
+    - do adaptive background removal
+    - Some NET regions have lower background than high-background regions
-- Red stain:
+- Blue stain:
-    - normalize to topological map of red stain
-        - Use gaussian/median to smooth?
+    - Use to remove blot in green
+    - Does not have to be very accurate
+    - Zero values in this region
+    - add parameter for thresholding